 - It can be included in any number of desserts, jams, marmalades, savory dishes, and fresh fruit salads.

 - Most people eat it raw or combine in a spiced mix of stewed fruits.

 - The juice can be used as a flavoring agent in many other dishes, particularly with shrimp and other protein dishes.

 - It is also popular in fruit shakes and smoothies, it can be pickled or simply used to garnish a cocktail.

 - The fruit can also be dried and sugared, to be eaten as candy.

 Side Effects of Star Fruit

-- Drug Interactions – The active ingredients in star fruit are known to interact with many medications, namely making them non-functional in the body.
-This inhibitory action can be dangerous if you are on multiple prescriptions, therefore, speak to your doctor before eating star fruit if this in such scenario.
+- Drug Interactions: The active ingredients in star fruit are known to interact with many medications, namely making them non-functional in the body.
+This inhibitory action can be dangerous if you are on multiple prescriptions, therefore, speak to your doctor before eating star fruit if this in such a scenario.